 Located less than two hours from Vancouver on Harrison Lake in the town of Harrison Hot Springs is the world-famous Harrison Hot Springs Resort Hotel.

-It’s a full-service hotel and spa that is known for its beautiful setting and five natural hot mineral spring pools.
+It’s a full-service hotel and spa known for its beautiful setting and five natural hot mineral spring pools.

 The Harrison Hot Springs Resort and Spa

 Originally built in 1886, the Harrison Hot Springs Resort is an iconic part of the town of Harrison Hot Springs.
-Known for its signature hot springs after which the town is named, the resort is home to some of British Columbia’s most famous swimmable mineral pools.
+Known for its signature hot springs after which the town is famously named, the resort is home to some of British Columbia’s most well-known swimmable mineral pools.

-People come from all over the world to stay at the resort, soak in its waters and admire the stunning views of Harrison Lake.
+People come from around the world to stay at the resort, soak in its waters and admire the stunning views of Harrison Lake.
 It’s an incredibly beautiful spot!

 The Harrison Hot Springs Resort can be found at 100 Esplanade Avenue in the town of Harrison Hot Springs in the Fraser Valley.
 It’s about a 90-minute drive from Vancouver in good traffic.

-The resort is located on the southern shore of Harrison Lake on the westernmost point of the small picturesque town.
-Restaurants, shops and boat launch facilities are all within easy walking distance, and the lake is right outside the hotel.
+The resort is located on the southern shore of Harrison Lake on the westernmost point of this small picturesque town.
+Restaurants, shops and boat launch facilities are all within easy walking distance, and the lake is just outside the hotel.

 Hotel Hot Springs and Other Amenities

-The water in the pools has one of the highest concentrations of dissolved mineral solids of any natural hot springs in British Columbia.
+The water in the pools has one of the highest concentrations of dissolved mineral solids of any natural hot springs in BC.
 The hottest gets up to 40 degrees Celsius (or 103 degrees Fahrenheit).
-Other pools range in temperature between 30 degrees C (or 86 degrees F), which is good for swimming in, and around 35 degrees C (or 95 F).
+Other pools range in temperature between 30 degrees Celsius (or 86 degrees Fahrenheit), which is good for swimming in, and around 35 degrees Celsius (or 95 Fahrenheit).

 Directly beside the main pool is a small fitness centre.
 The place is equipped with both cardio and strength training equipment.
 Other fitness activities on-site include a tennis court and walking trails by the lake.

 The Resort also owns a marina that extends into the lake.
-Folk can book eco tours which explore the area’s nature and wildlife, or water sports equipment including jet skis and power boats.
+Folks can book eco tours which explore the area’s wildlife and fauna, or water sports equipment including jet skis and power boats.
 The Harrison Lake Waterpark is also pretty much right outside the hotel.